Chocolate ~ Natures Health Foods

 It won't work that way.

-Remember that an ounce of dark chocolate can contain 11 grams of fat, so you’ll have to compromise elsewhere in your diet to make room for these calories.
+Remember that an ounce of the dark variety can contain 11 grams of fat, so you’ll have to compromise elsewhere in your diet to make room for these calories.

 If you eat your 1 ounce piece of dark delicacy slowly and thoughtfully, it’ll satisfy your urges, which in turn can help in adhering to a healthy eating plan.

-In additional research conducted at Tafts University, it's been confirmed that "dark" chocolate improves insulin sensitivity.
+In additional research conducted at Tafts University, it's been confirmed that "dark" improves insulin sensitivity.

 Greater insulin sensitivity is something that almost all people with type 2 diabetes (the most common by far) will benefit from.